 Can A New Business Lease A Car?

-New businesses can lease a car, even without having a long financial history.
+New businesses can get a business car lease deal, even without having a long financial history.
 As long as a finance provider can see proof that shows the company can afford the monthly rentals, it won’t matter if you’re a start-up or well-established.

 Business leasing is a great way for start-up companies to cut costs by not having to invest in a depreciating asset.
 For fixed monthly payments, you can get a leased vehicle which is brand-new and does what you need it to, without having to worry about overspending company cash.